PintoGideon/notes/React/StateManagement.md

 ### Render Properties

 One issue with the higher order component is that we might pass data as props to components which might not need it.
-For example, a card assignment card would not need a onCreateUser and onUpdateUser functionalities.
+For example, a card assignment would not need a onCreateUser and onUpdateUser functionalities.

 ```javascript
 <withUsers>{({ users, createUser }) => <User key={user.id} />}</withUsers>